soukainachain/alx-pre_course/0x01-git/README.md

-my second readme
+this is 0x01-git dir
-tis is our edit
+this is our edit